Contents

 Worker Protection Standards

 The PGC complies with the Environmental Protection Agency's Worker Protection Standards (WPS).
-Almost all PGC users fall under the ‘Agricultural Workers’ category, defined as “those who perform tasks related to growing and harvesting plants on farms or in greenhouses, nurseries or forests.”
+Nearly all PGC users fall under the ‘Agricultural Workers’ category- defined as “those who perform tasks related to growing and harvesting plants on farms or in greenhouses, nurseries or forests.”
 All users of the facility must have a valid WPS training form on file or a Montana Department of Agriculture Pesticide Applicator's License in their possession.

-WPS training MUST be renewed on an annual basis.
+• WPS training must be renewed on an annual basis.

 Research